Internationale Fachkraft beim Bewerbungsgespräch

 • Written form for verifiability

-• Appropriateness of economic risk
+• Limitation of economic risk for nursing specialists

 • Transparency of structures, services and costs